What Is The Role Of Family In Addiction Recovery?

-However, family can help their loved one achieve and maintain sobriety.
-Despite seeing a loved one stuggle, family members can and ideally do play a major role in the treatment process.
+However, family members can help their loved one achieve and maintain sobriety.
+Despite seeing a loved one struggle, family members can and ideally do play a major role in the treatment process.
 The role of family in addiction recovery is large and important.

 A family impacted by substance abuse inevitably develops into a dysfunctional system.
-In this system, members unknowingly take on “roles” in order to cope in the unhealthy system.
+In this system, members unknowingly take on “roles” in order to cope.
 These roles have been named many things, and this is a version of what they are and how they play out.

-The Savior or Hero is the “shining star” in the addictive family system.
-They look good, achieve well and never let the family down.
+The Savior or Hero is the shining star of the addicted family system.
+They look good, achieve well, and never let the family down.
 They compensate for the shame the family feels around the addict by being the family superstar.
-They may cover for the individual, attempting to make the individual with the substance use disorder look pleasing to everyone.
-They may be in denial, overlooking major problems needing professional interference.
-They are also compensating for feeling empty and helpless themselves due to the dysfunctional family dynamics.
+They may cover for the individual with an SUD, attempting to make the individual look pleasing to everyone.
+They may be in denial, overlooking major problems that require professional intervention.
+They are also compensating for feeling empty and helpless themselves due to the dysfunctional family dynamic.

-The Mascot provides “comic relief” for the hyper-stressed family.
-Sometimes humor is tactlessly aimed at the individual suffering the substance use disorder.
-They use humor to minimize the pain in situations and to deflect hurt.
+The Mascot provides comic relief for the hyper-stressed family.
+Sometimes humor is tactlessly aimed at the individual suffering from the SUD.
+The Mascot uses humor to minimize the pain in situations and to deflect hurt.
 This often becomes a maladaptive coping skill.

 The Lost Child

-The Lost Child hides out both physically and emotionally.
-They can be counted on to “not rock the boat.”
+The Lost Child hides out, both physically and emotionally.
+They can be counted on to never “rock the boat.”
 They avoid conflict and suppress their emotions.
-They do not drain the limited emotional resources of the family, but suffer deeply.
+They do not drain the limited emotional resources of the family, but suffer deeply internally.

 The Scapegoat is the person in the family who is blamed.
 The Scapegoat creates other problems and concerns in order to deflect attention away from the real issue.
-They are very successful at distracted the family and others from the addicted individual.
+They are very successful at distracting the family and others from the individual with an SUD.

 The Enabler insulates the addicted individual by excusing their behaviors.
-They are unwilling or unable to hold the individual accountable for their actions.
+The Enabler is unwilling or unable to hold the addicted individual accountable for their actions.
 They smooth things over and run interference to keep the addict from experiencing the logical consequences of their poor choices.
-This behavior often springs from their desire to avoid shame and embarrassment.
+This behavior often stems from their desire to avoid shame and embarrassment.
 They will often stunt the addict’s ability to recover if they don’t change their patterns.

 Family members can assume healthy roles and behaviors to encourage and support recovery.
-For example, a parent may play the role of the supportive but firm parent who encourages their loved one to take thoughtful and positive action.
-Healthy family roles and behaviors include holding their loved one accountable for their behavior and creating rewards for positive choices.
+For example, a parent may play the role of the supportive but firm caregiver who encourages their loved one to take thoughtful and positive action.
+Healthy family roles and behaviors include holding the loved one accountable for their behavior and creating rewards for positive choices.

 Family members may attend support groups with their loved one or attend their own support groups for families of addicts.
-The creation of healthy boundaries and refusing to focus on the behavior of the addict are the building blocks of recovery for the family.
+The creation of healthy boundaries is a building block of recovery for the family.

-Adolescents battling a substance use disorder are often profoundly affected by it.
+Adolescents battling an SUD are often profoundly affected by it.
 Since adolescents are still developing social and behavioral patterns, early substance abuse can complicate future events.
-For example, adolescents are more likely to struggle with a life-long substance abuse disorder if they do not get help at a young age.
-Adolescents may also explore other drugs, seeking a stronger high.
-He or she may even combine several chemicals, unknowingly increasing the risk of a fatal overdose.
-The role of the family is important at this life stage, as they can intervene on their young loved one to discourage drug use.
+For example, adolescents are more likely to struggle with a lifelong SUD if they do not get help at a young age.
+Adolescents may also explore many drugs, seeking strong and novel highs.
+They may even combine several chemicals, unknowingly increasing the risk of a fatal overdose.
+The role of the family is important at this stage, as they can intervene into their young loved one’s life to discourage drug use.

 Family members may feel frustration as the adolescent skips school, gets poor grades, or befriends other teens who abuse drugs.
 Parents often feel anxiety over their child’s whereabouts and sudden changes in their social circles.
 In response, primary guardian and parental figures demonstrate a wide variety of behaviors and attitudes.
-Some may tune in and out, inconsistently being emotionally available for their child.
-Others may feel denial and misdirect anger to others, sparking communication breakdowns.
+Some may tune in and out, being inconsistently emotionally available for their child.
+Others may feel denial and misdirect their anger, sparking communication breakdowns.

 It also is not unheard of for a parent to abuse drugs or alcohol in response to teens abusing harmful chemicals.
 In such cases, parents have to be mindful of being an example of strength for children.
-Strong support and connection can help encourage their teens to get clean, and possibly reduce the rate of relapse.
-Contacting a treatment provider can help parents find treatment through medication and counseling services.
+Strong support and connection can help encourage their teens to get clean and possibly reduce the rate of relapse.

 Make a Call (855) 826-4464